NYPL/digpres/docs/ingest/born_digital_archives.md

     5. Monitor the ingest progress on the Preservica user interface

-### Step-by-step ingest confirmation instructions
+### Ingest confirmation

-1. TBD ingest confirmation check
-2. Delete the original packages from the Isilon data source
+Confirm packages are ingested correctly on the Preservica website.